-Asord Uses, Dosage, Side Effects, Food Interaction and all others data.
+Asord Uses, Dosage, Side Effects and more

 Asord is a vitamin D(3) analogue which has not caused hypercalcaemia or significant irritation in preclinical trials.